mekkablue/ShowCoordinatesOfSelectedNodes/README.md

 # ShowCoordinatesOfSelectedNodes.glyphsReporter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
-It displays coordinates for select on-curve nodes.
+It displays coordinates for selected on-curve nodes, as well as length and angle of the surrounding handles and line segments.

 After installation, it will add the menu item *View > Show Coordinates of Selected Nodes*.
 You can set a keyboard shortcut in System Preferences.